 - Create a group and add the relevant tabs to it.

 - Select one of the tabs in the group.

 - Click the drop-down arrow by the side of the Send button and select either Send group in sequence (single connection) or Send group in sequence (separate connections).

 Repeater attempts to send requests from all of the tabs in the order they are arranged in the group:

-- If you selected a single connection, then Repeater establishes a connection to the target, sends the requests from all of the group's tabs, and then closes the connection.
+- If you select a single connection, Repeater establishes a connection to the target, sends the requests from all of the group's tabs, and then closes the connection.

-- If you selected multiple connections, then Repeater establishes a connection to the target, sends the request from the first tab, and then closes the connection.
+- If you select multiple connections, Repeater establishes a connection to the target, sends the request from the first tab, and then closes the connection.
 It repeats this process for all of the other tabs in the group.

 To cancel the sequence, click Cancel on one of the group's tabs while the requests are being sent.